wez/wez.github.io/docs/mentoring.md

   is required to book.

 !!! note
-    I'm based in Arizona and my availability will be based around reasonable hours in that timezone.
+    I'm based in England and my availability will be based around reasonable hours in that timezone.

 !!! warning